davueltas/k01/README.md

 The printed parts contain the assembly instructions

-Suggested material: 2-3mm plywood (you might want to use 2 sets of inner rims when using 2mm) or similar
+Suggested material: 2-3mm plywood (you might want to use 2 sets of inner rims when using 2mm) or similar.

 ## Files provided:

- - carrete-15-1.1-65x100.gcode (*)
- - carrete-15-1.1-65x100x1.nc - LaserGRBL file (*)
- - carrete-15-1.1-raster.png - raster file, to be used with .gcode file
- - carrete-15-1.1.dxf - vector file
+ - carrete-15-1.2.svg - vector file
- - carrete-15-1.1.svg - vector file
+ - carrete-15-cut.svg - vector file for cutting
+ - carrete-15-raster.png - engrave right over the cut (or even better etch first).
+The raster contains mounting instructions, the url of this project, and some hashtags
  - LICENSE - read it!
  - README.md - this file

-* - these files are gcode compiled for my machine/setup and might or might not work for you directly.
-In that case just use the vector files and compile your own format

 @los.circulos
 instagram.com/los.circulos